Yuriysteam/yuriysteam.github.io/_posts/2019-04-17-scooter-sharing-watch-app.md

 Watch app can provide answers to those questions in the compact, convenient and understandable form.
 I defined two scenarios which can benefit from using a watch:

 - client already in front of a scooter(s),
-- client needs to search for near by vehicles sutable for a ride.
+- client needs to search for nearby vehicles sutable for a ride.

 ### In front of a scooter